TimBest/travel-blog/_posts/2022-06-21-kilimanjaro.md

 | Distance   | 11 km                |
 | Zone       | #2 Rain Forest       |

 On the drive from our hotel to the gate our guides introduced themselves and started telling us about the mountain.
-Including the five ecological zones:
+Kilimanjaro consists of five ecological zones, from base to summit:

-1. Cultivate
+1. Cultivate (tropical areas that residents farm)
 2. Rain forest
 3. Heather moorland
 4. Alpine dessert
 5. Ice glacier

 We drove through cultivated zone which was largely covered with banana farms.
-Arriving at the gate we entered the Rain forest zone and set out on the first day of the Machame Route up the mountain.
+Arriving at the gate we entered the rain forest zone and set out on the first day of the Machame Route up the mountain.
 It was beautiful and reminded us both of Hawaii.
 We saw baboons eating food that other humans have dropped, many beautiful wild flowers, and a waterfall.

 ![elephants trunk flower](/assets/images/2022-06-21-kilimanjaro/elepants_trunk.jpg)
 {% include caption.html text="The Elephants Trunk Flower - our favorite from the rain forest zone" %}

 This first section of the hike was where we had the most autonomy.
-Our guides let us hike freely in order to get a sense of how fit we were to submit.
-Unbeknownst to us at the time.
+Our guides let us hike freely in order to get a sense of how fit we were to summit and how well we could pace ourselves.
+Of course, this was unbeknownst to us at the time.
 They were watching our hiking to gauge our strength and help inform the pace they would set for us for the remaining days.
+We also chatted with them and were truly bonded by the time we made it to camp.
+We also would regularly pass the cook and one of the porters, which was an indicator to us that we were going fast up the mountain on this day.

 We reached camp about an hour before night fall.
 It was located right on the border between the rain forest and the heather moorland zones.
-The temperature was dropping quickly and katherine's bag with all her layers had not yet arrived.
-Without her layers she was unable to stay warm.
+The temperature was dropping quickly and Katherine's bag with all her layers had not yet arrived, as it was with a porter we had passed along the way.
+Without her layers, it was really hard for her to stay warm.
 This worried our guides and turned out to be a learning lesson for all.
-For the rest of the trip it was made sure that our bags arrived at camp before us.
+For the rest of the trip, it was made sure that our bags arrived at camp before us.

 {% include image-gallery.html folder="/assets/images/2022-06-21-kilimanjaro/day1" %}